xiaoyayue/data_viz_final_project/README.md

 ##### The Correlation Between Life Expectancy and Economic Growth
 <img src="http://drive.google.com/uc?export=view&id=1mxaiix_M1DWlP8KqVtE-h7tv3tirNf-R" alt="Google Logo">

-### The Influence on Policy Analysis and Priority
+### - Economic Complexity's Influence and Validation on Policy Analysis and Priority

-As indicated above, Human Develoment Index can direct government to prioritize key policies areas that
+As indicated above, Human Development Index can direct government to prioritize key policies areas in a broad policy area with a variety of measures such as education.
+By dragging the 3D graph below, we can see that lower secondary education completion ratio (ratio) is a much more important and relevant measure than primary education duration (duration).

-#### plotly 3d visualization
+#### Educations Parameters and ECI
 <iframe width="900" height="600" frameborder="0" scrolling="no" src="//plot.ly/~xiaoyayue/3.embed"></iframe>

-#### plotly timeseries visualization
+To investigate further the relationship between EC and secondary education completion ratio the across a time span, we validate their correlation by visualizing their similarities and difference.
+As seen in the timeseries visualization, we can see that for the variations in ECI corresponds to the variations in completion ratio, especially for the European continent where a majority of countries are highly developed countries and the line and scatters are highly overlapping.
+For other continents, we can still see that ECI is a pretty good indicator of the indicative trend of lower secondary education duration, despite the comparative magnitude gap between the two.

+#### Completion Ratio and ECI Trend Comparison
 <iframe width="900" height="600" frameborder="0" scrolling="no" src="//plot.ly/~xiaoyayue/5.embed"></iframe>

-### ECI and The Environment
+### ECI and Environment

-Since the HDI also has limitations by only capturing part of what human development entails, it is worth thinking whether other parameters can come into the picture that are inclusive, informative, and indicative.
-As the issue of climate change has been drawing more attentions worldwide, it is time to unfold the impacts of environment and energy on both human development and economic development.
-Environment is a multifacet yet tricky factor: it entails promising industrial progress beneficial to product and economic intensity, renewable energy usage indicative to technological advancement, and CO2 emissions alarming to both human health and natural resources development.
+Since the HDI also has limitations by only capturing part of what human development entails, it is worth thinking whether other parameters can come into the picture that are inclusive, informative, and indicative of country development.
+As the issue of climate change has been drawing more attentions worldwide, it is time to unfold the impacts of environment and energy on development.
+Environment is a multi-facet yet tricky factor: it entails promising industrial progress beneficial to product and economic intensity, renewable energy usage indicative to technological advancement, and CO2 emissions alarming to both human health and natural resources development.
 In the following visualization, we shall explore all questions in mind.

-#### tableau emission and energy use workbook

 <iframe seamless frameborder="0"
 src="https://public.tableau.com/views/energy_emission_eci_updated/Dashboard1?:embed=yes&:display_count=yes&:showVizHome=no" width = '1000' height = '700' scrolling='yes' ></iframe>

-This tableau visualization position side by side the difference between energy use and CO2 emission and the average ECI for each selected country.
-In the visualizaiton, we can see that it is generally intuitive that a higher CO2 emission and higher energy use indicates higher ECI.
-However, based on this visualization only, it is hard for us to understand why there are some countries who
+This tableau visualization position the difference between energy use and CO2 emission and the average ECI for each selected country side by side.
+We can see that it is generally intuitive that a higher average CO2 emission and energy use indicate a higher ECI.
+However, based on this visualization only, it is hard for us to understand the meanings of energy use divided by CO2 emission in percentage since there is no apparent pattern shown in the visualization.

-#### tableau powerplant workbook

 <iframe seamless frameborder="0"
 src="https://public.tableau.com/views/World_Power_Plants_Overview_updated/Dashboard?:embed=yes&:display_count=yes&:showVizHome=no" width = '1000' height = '700' scrolling='yes' ></iframe>

+With the help of the power plant visualization ablove, however, we can find that countries or regions that have high percentage usually have more power plants whose primary fuel type are renewable energies.
+For example, these two indications co-occure in many Northern European countires, South American countries, and Southeastern countries.
+Although we cannot have any definitive conclusion, it directs policy makers to an areas worth studying in the future.